denysmedynskyi/denysmedynskyi.github.io/_posts/2017-08-30-what-is-the-best-coworking-in-lviv.md

 + Payments on a daily basis.

 ### -Cons
 - It is almost empty.
-There are no people to talk.
+There are no people to talk to.
 - Interior is bad.
 - A company rents a room and they will come through the open-space a lot of times during the day.
 - Small.